 In 1921, England is overwhelmed by the loss and grief of World War I. Hoax exposer Florence Cathcart visits a boarding school to explain sightings of a child ghost.
 Everything she believes unravels as the 'missing' begin to show themselves.

 True-crime writer Ellison Oswalt moves himself and his family into a house where a horrific crime took place earlier, but his family doesn't know.
 He begins researching the crime so that he can write a new book about it to help his flailing career.
 He uses some "snuff" film footage he finds in the house to help him in his research, but he soon finds more than he bargained for.
 There is a figure in each of the films but who or what is it?
-As a result, his family start to suffer (as does he) and things take a turn for the worse.
+As a result, his family start to suffer (as does he) and things take a turn for the worst.
 Will they survive?Written by

 Michael Hallows Eve

 141 of 240 people found this review helpful.

 Was this review helpful to you?

 | Report this